NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 ## Summary

-This specifies the syntax and behavior for the `dotnet nuget trusted-signers` command.
+This specifies the syntax and behavior for the `dotnet nuget trust` command.

 ## Motivation